What is the Trinity College Dublin and Columbia University Dual BA Programme?

 At Trinity students are introduced to the study of Greek and Roman literature, history, art and architecture through broad-based survey and skills modules, and undertake modules in Greek and/or Latin.
 In the second year, students choose more specialised historical, archaeological, and literary/cultural modules.
 Flexible pathways enable students to pursue their own interests.
 At Columbia students choose one of four majors: Classics; Archaeology; Ancient Studies; Classical Studies.
 Students also undertake a summer school or a multidisciplinary-taught module.

-At Trinity, alongside modules in the social sciences, modern European history, and the History of Ideas, students choose two languages from French, German, Italian, Irish, Polish, Russian, and Spanish.
+At Trinity, alongside modules in the social sciences, modern European history, and the history of Ideas, students choose two languages from French, German, Italian, Irish, Polish, Russian, and Spanish.
 French and Irish are not offered at a beginner level; no student may study more than one language as a beginner.
-At Columbia, students choose one of seven majors: History; Political Science; Hispanic Studies; French; German Literature and Cultural History; Italian; or Slavic Studies.
+At Columbia, students choose one of eight majors: History; Political Science; Hispanic Studies with Specialisation; French; German Literature and Cultural History; Italian; or Slavic Studies.
 Students opt for a period of study abroad in Europe, an internship or a multidisciplinary-taught module.

 At Trinity students undertake foundational modules in film history and theory, including the history of Hollywood, trends in European and Non-Western cinema, screenwriting and film production, editing, and documentary making.
 Students are encouraged to engage creatively with the course and express themselves through podcasts, blogs, class debates, and digital portfolios in addition to conventional essays.
 At Columbia, students major in Film and Media Studies.
 Students also opt between a multidisciplinary-taught module and a summer film festival project.